-This isn’t a guy you’re gonna see fucking around with omelettes on Saturday Kitchen.
+This isn’t a guy you’re gonna see playing around with omelettes on Saturday Kitchen.
 He has, I believe, one cookbook which was likely produced under some duress, or else as a quick route to funding his second venture.
 His first venture is the imaginatively titled Dabbous in Fitzrovia, a stripped-back informal take on fine dining that won over the critics within weeks of opening its doors.
 “The star ratings on these pages correlate to the quality of cooking.
 Five stars is reserved for when a place comes along that changes the game,” was the now infamous closing gambit from Fay Maschler’s Evening Standard review of Dabbous.
 Needless to say, she awarded it five stars.

 The things that she, and so many reviewers since, found so appealing about Dabbous were its affordability and accessibility.
 No starched white tablecloths or condescending maître d’s, just friendly staff and bloody good food.
 And that’s the way it should be, right?
 The ephemera of a traditional Michelin service is pretentious pantomime, there to either massage the egos of the self important or crush the confidence of the genuinely curious.
 Either way it’s a curse.